 You are done!
 Now, time to assemble.
 This is the easiest part.
 I will give you my measurements, but you are free to mix it up a bit if you prefer.

+Start with the water.
 Next, add in the simple syrup.
 Last is the cherry reduction.

 Now, on the sparkling cherry limeade, start with the 7-up.
 The lime simple syrup is up next.
 Then add in your beautiful cherry syrup.

 Aren't these the prettiest drinks??
 Cherry limeade is the most beautiful color!